 All four of the films stars have starred in music videos.
 Wil Wheaton and River Phoenix, appeared in Ben E. King's "Stand By Me" (made for the movie), Corey Feldman appeared in the video for Cyndi Lauper's "Goonies 'R' Good Enough" (made for the movie The Goonies) and Jerry O'Connell appeared in Mariah Carey's music video for her song "Heartbreaker".

 The very next year, Wil Wheaton appeared on 'Star Trek: The Next Generation' as Ensign Wesley Crusher.
 His character, a young Starfleet officer serving as a Helmsman, was arguably analogous to the character Chekov from the original series.
-Wheaton would later lend his voice to a computer on Star Trek, which featured Anton Yelchin as Chekov.
-Yelchin also began his career as a child in a Stephen King adaptation: Hearts in Atlantis.
+Wheaton would later lend his voice to various Romulan characters on Star Trek (2009), which featured Anton Yelchin as Chekov.
+Yelchin also began his career as a child in a Stephen King adaptation: Hearts in Atlantis (2001).